idaholab/TMAP8/doc/content/verification_and_validation/ver-1ka.md

 ## Results

 Comparison of the TMAP8 results and the analytical solution is shown in [ver-1ka_comparison_time] as a function of time.
-The TMAP8 code predictions match very well with the analytical solution with a root mean squared percentage error of RMSPE $= xxxxx$ %.
+The TMAP8 code predictions match very well with the analytical solution with a root mean squared percentage error of RMSPE $= 0.00$ %.

 !media comparison_ver-1ka.py
        image_name=ver-1ka_comparison_time.png